-Westcoast Wilderness Studies 12 will develop the students' ability to:
+Westcoast Wilderness Studies 11 will develop the students' ability to:

-- Analyze and explore ways to develop confidence, and add new interests, to participate in a variety of outdoor activities - Analyze and explore information and be able to make informed choices that affect personal health and well-being. - Expect to know beliefs, attitudes and skills related to outdoor literacy - Recognize and practice important safety topics including prevention of illness and injury in outdoor situations, decision -making in, risk assessment and analysis - Allow students to be active in creating, assessing, and applying what they learn in daily lives - Analyze and explore information that leads to long-lasting behaviors that promote environmental sustainability - Analyze and explore information and be able to make informed choices that affect health and well-being of land in our community.
+- Explore other ways to develop confidence, and add new interests, to participate in a variety of outdoor activities - Analyze information and be able to make informed choices that affect personal health and well-being. - Focus on the beliefs, attitudes and skills related to outdoor literacy

+- Recognize and practice important safety topics including prevention of illness and injury in outdoor situations, decision -making in, risk assessment and analysis - Allow students to be active in creating, assessing, and applying what they learn in daily lives - Acquire information that leads to long-lasting behaviors that promote environmental sustainability - Analyze information and be able to make informed choices that affect health and well-being of land in our community.